 Delhi Technological University (DTU) is a non affiliating, teaching and research University at Delhi to achieve excellence in science, engineering, technology, management and allied areas and matters connected therewith or incidental thereto.
-The University enables students to face the wide-ranging changes taking place in the fields of science, technology, environment and management.
-This includes innovation, design, development, construction, production, managerial and entrepreneurial activities.
-The University lays great emphasis on assisting students in the development of national character, self-confidence, leadership and fostering an ecosystem for creativity and imagination.
+It enables students to face the wide-ranging changes taking place in the fields of technology, environment and management with confidence.
+This includes undertaking design, development, construction, production, managerial and entrepreneurial activities, and higher studies in their chosen or allied interdisciplinary fields of study.
+The University lays great emphasis on assisting students in the development of National character, self-confidence, leadership and entrepreneurial skills.